 When will I receive my admission decision and financial aid notification?

-Providence College will release Early Decision letters in mid-January.
+Providence College will release Early Decision letters by January 1.
 You can expect to receive your decision via U.S. mail.
 Any need-based aid or merit-based scholarships will be included in your acceptance packet.

 If I wish to apply for financial aid, what is the deadline?